XLSForm/xlsform.github.io/xlsform-standard.md

 ## What is XLSForm?

-XLSForm is a tool used to simplify the creation of web forms.
-With XLSForm, you can author webforms in Excel, and XLSForm will convert it to an XForm that can be used with a number of online mobile platforms.
+XLSForm is a tool used to simplify the creation of forms.
+With XLSForm, you can author forms in Excel, and XLSForm will convert it to an XForm that can be used with a number of web or mobile platforms.
 This intro-level tutorial teaches you how to author your forms using Excel.

 ### Basic format
 Each Excel workbook usually has two worksheets: **survey** and **choices**.
-Later on, you'll learn about other worksheets that can add additional specifications to your webform, but the survey and choices worksheets are usually mandatory.
+Later on, you'll learn about a third worksheet that can add additional specifications to your form, but the **survey** and **choices** worksheets are usually standard.

 ##### The survey worksheet
-This worksheet gives your webform its overall structure and contains most of the content of the form.
+This worksheet gives your form its overall structure and contains most of the content of the form.
 It contains the full list of questions and information about how they should appear in the form.
 Each row usually represents one question; however, there are certain other features you'll read about later that you can add to the form to improve the user experience.

 ##### The choices worksheet
 This worksheet is used to specify the answer choices for multiple choice questions.
 Each row represents an answer choice.
-Answer choices with the same list name are considered part of a related set of choices and will appear together for a question.
+Answer choices with the same **list name** are considered part of a related set of choices and will appear together for a question.
 This also allows a set of choices to be reused for multiple questions (for example, yes/no questions).

 ![](https://farm4.staticflickr.com/3767/13734054823_d2b3beb03d.jpg)